AlaaEl-DinAhmed/nasdaq/README.md

 ## How to run the project

 Install all needed packages `npm i` then run `nx serve nasdaq` for a dev server.
-Navigate to http://localhost:4200
+Navigate to <http://localhost:4200>

+## Running end-to-end tests

+Run `nx test nasdaq --watch`.

 ## Running end-to-end tests